Tinashe: Early life

 Tinashe Jorgensen Kachingwe was born on February 6, 1993, in Lexington, Kentucky, and is the eldest child of college professors Michael and Aimie Kachingwe.
-Her father is a professor who teaches acting at California State Polytechnic University, Pomona and a first-generation Zimbabwean immigrant of Shona descent, while her mother, who is of Danish, Norwegian, and Irish descent, teaches physical therapy at California State University, Northridge.
-Her parents met each other on a blind date during their time as undergrads at the University of Iowa.
-Tinashe's name means "We have God (or God is with us)" in the Shona language.
-She has two younger brothers, Thulani and Kudzai.
-As a child, Tinashe lived in DeKalb, Illinois.
-She and her family moved to Los Angeles, California when she was eight years old.
+Her father is a professor who teaches acting at California State Polytechnic University, Pomona, and a first-generation Zimbabwean immigrant of Shona descent, while her mother, who is of Danish, Norwegian, and Irish descent, teaches physical therapy at California State University, Northridge.
+They met each other on a blind date during their time as undergrads at the University of Iowa.
+Tinashe, whose name means "We have God (or God is with us)" in the Shona language, has two younger brothers, Thulani and Kudzai.

+As a child, Tinashe lived in DeKalb, Illinois, and moved to Los Angeles, California with her family.
 She attended Crescenta Valley High School for a year before finishing early to pursue a career in music full-time.
 During high school, she faced bullying from her peers.
-She began studying ballet, tap, and jazz dancing at the age of 4, and continued to compete in various styles as a part of a dance company until she was 18.
+She began studying ballet, tap, and jazz dancing at the age of 4, continuing to compete in various styles as a part of a dance company until she was 18.